hasley1234/Emerging-Technologies-5026-DST/README.md

 5. Instagram
 6. Social Media Apps in General
 7. 4G and 5G
+8. Internet of Things, and many more

 Drivers
-Digital scent technology and the availability of scenting with computer
+Digital scent technology and the availability of scenting with computer and Internet

 IMPACT OF DIGITAL SCENT TECHNOLOGY